Skip to content

 You can use a class attribute just like in normal HTML.

 Task: Add a class attribute with the value of heading.
-Change the h1 selector to .heading.
+Change the h1 selector to .red.

 HelloWorld.svelte